 “Be love, so much love, that when others are with you, they are love.” — Abraham Hicks

-It's hard to see the light in others, and it’s definitely challenging to treat them like that’s all we see (as Wayne Dyer suggested we do).
-No matter, it happens to be a genius way to make the world more full of the light.
+It's hard to see the light in others, and it’s definitely challenging to treat them like that’s all we see.
+No matter, it's a brilliant way to make the world more full of the light.

 If you’d like to see more mindfulness, patience, forgiveness, tolerance, and generosity in the world, guess where you need to start?
-Always within.
+Always with yourself.

 Today, write it on your heart that you receive as you give; then, go give love however you can.